DimensionalDrift/Milestone_1-2/README.md

 I would like to thank my friends and family for being bug testers and giving their valuable feedback.

 #### Code snippets used

+Note: The reason why and how all these code snippets were used are detailed in comments inline in the code itself.
 - https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend
 - https://stackoverflow.com/questions/8118741/css-font-helvetica-neue
 - https://stackoverflow.com/questions/17631417/css-pure-css-scroll-animation